Health And Safety

 What Is Health and Safety in Manufacturing

 In practice, it looks like this: a supervisor who pauses production to address a frayed electrical cord, a team that conducts daily equipment checks, and a manager who listens when an employee flags a potential hazard.
-It’s not just about following OSHA standards (though that’s part of it).
+Plus, it’s not just about following OSHA standards (though that’s part of it).
 It’s about building a mindset where safety is as automatic as breathing.

 The Daily Reality of Manufacturing Risks